anatoidea/BetaSuite/README.md

     * Open a cmd window by going to Start->Run and entering `cmd` and then pressing enter.
 In the black window that appears, type the following commands, pressing enter after each one:
         * `pip uninstall onnxruntime-gpu`
         * `pip install onnxruntime`
-    * Navigate to InstallFolder/BetaSuite-0.2.4/ and open betaconfig.py in Notepad by right-clicking on it, hovering over "Open With", and choosing Notepad.
+    * Navigate to InstallFolder/BetaSuite/ and open betaconfig.py in Notepad by right-clicking on it, hovering over "Open With", and choosing Notepad.
 In the first section of the file, comment out the GPU `providers` line and uncomment the CPU line.
 Then save and close the file.

 ## Testing BetaTV to Censor Videos
 * Take one video you want to censor and copy it to InstallFolder/uncensored_vids.
 I recommend a short video (less than a minute).
-* Open a cmd window by going to Start->Run and entering `cmd` and then pressing enter.
-In the black window that appears, type the following commands, pressing enter after each one:
-    * `c:` where c is the letter of the drive that InstallFolder is located on
-    * `cd InstallFolder/BetaSuite-0.2.4/` where InstallFolder is your InstallFolder
+* Open a cmd window as before
-    * `python betatv.py`
+* `python3 betatv.py`
 * There are three steps that will happen, from slowest to fastest
     * NudeNet detection will run on the video ("processing")
     * The video frames will be censored and encoded to an intermediate format ("encoding")
     * The final video will be re-encoded ("re-encoding")
 * You should now see a censored version of the video in InstallFolder/censored_vids

-## Testing BetaVision for real-time censoring
+## BetaVision for real-time censoring
 BetaVision will almost certainly not work well if you do not have GPU Acceleration enabled.
 BetaSuite does not explicitly block it from working, but it will almost surely be unusable.
 BetaVision uses a lot of computing power, even with GPU acceleration.

-BetaVision uses three scripts to function.
-The scripts must be started in the correct order.
-* Open a cmd window by going to Start->Run and entering `cmd` and then pressing enter.
-In the black window that appears, type the following commands, pressing enter after each one:
-    * `c:` where c is the letter of the drive that InstallFolder is located on
-    * `cd InstallFolder/BetaSuite-0.2.4/` where InstallFolder is your InstallFolder
+### Running BetaVision as a single script

+* Open a cmd window as before
+* `python3 betavision.py`

+### Running BetaVision for Testing

+BetaVision can also be run as three separate processes.
+Open a new terminal for each command.

-    * `python betavision-screenshot.py` which will start the first process.
-The program will output numbers that represent how long BetaVision is taking to capture uncensored content, which should usually be under 0.100 (100 milliseconds).
+* `python3 betavision.py screenshot` which will start the first process.
+The program will output numbers that represent how long BetaVision is taking to capture uncensored content, which should usually be under 100 milliseconds.
-* Open a cmd window by going to Start->Run and entering `cmd` and then pressing enter.
-In the black window that appears, type the following commands, pressing enter after each one:
-    * `c:` where c is the letter of the drive that InstallFolder is located on
-    * `cd InstallFolder/BetaSuite-0.2.4/` where InstallFolder is your InstallFolder
-    * `python betavision-detect.py` which will start the second process.
-The program will output numbers that represent how long BetaVision is taking to detect features to censor, which should usually be under 0.250 (250 milliseconds).
+* `python3 betavision.py detect` which will start the second process.
+The program will output numbers that represent how long BetaVision is taking to detect features to censor, which should usually be under 250 milliseconds.
-* Open a cmd window by going to Start->Run and entering `cmd` and then pressing enter.
-In the black window that appears, type the following commands, pressing enter after each one:
-    * `c:` where c is the letter of the drive that InstallFolder is located on
-    * `cd InstallFolder/BetaSuite-0.2.4/` where InstallFolder is your InstallFolder
-    * `python betavision-censor.py` which will start the third process.
+* `python3 betavision.py display` which will start the third process.
 The program will output numbers that represent how long BetaVision is taking to censor the content.
-The final number should usualy be under 0.080 (80 milliseconds), and hopefully under 0.050.
+The final number should usualy be under 80 milliseconds 50.
 When you run the final command, a window will open that has a copy of the content in the left half of your screen.
 If you put censorable content in that part of the screen, it will appear censored in near-real-time (with a 500ms delay, by default).
 Sounds will be out-of-sync; a later version of this guide will document how to install VoiceMeeter to sync the sound.
 To further configure BetaVision (including what part of the screen is censored), see the Configuring BetaSuite section below.

 ## Configuring BetaSuite
-You can adjust how the censoring works by modifying InstallFolder/BetaSuite-0.2.4/betaconfig.py.
+You can adjust how the censoring works by modifying InstallFolder/BetaSuite/betaconfig.py.
-Navigate to InstallFolder/BetaSuite-0.2.4/ and open betaconfig.py in Notepad by right-clicking on it, hovering over "Open With", and choosing Notepad.
+Navigate to InstallFolder/BetaSuite/ and open betaconfig.py in Notepad by right-clicking on it, hovering over "Open With", and choosing Notepad.
 * `providers`: this was covered in the "Setting Up GPU Acceleration" section above
 * `picture_sizes`: You can experiment with different values to get slightly different censoring.
 In general, `[1280]` is recommended, with `[640]` being faster but less accurate and `[2560]` being slower and better for collages or group photos.
 You can also combine settings to censor images in multiple passes by having two numbers, like `[1280, 2560]`, which will be slower.
 You can also specify `[0]` as a size, which means the full size image or video will be passed to NudeNet.
 This is generally not recommended and will usually be slower, but you can experiment with it.
 * `video_censor_fps`: for BetaTV, this determines how many frames are run through NudeNet.
 Analyzing every frame is very slow.
 Instead, BetaTV analyzes a portion of the frames and assumes the features don't move too much between frames.
 I use `15`.
 All the way down to `5` is reasonable.
 Higher number is more accurate, lower number is faster.